 The Alliance for California Traditional Arts administers three core programs which provide grants and contracts to folk & traditional artists and organizations.

 The Living Cultures Grants Program seeks to sustain and strengthen the folk and traditional arts in the state of California with grants of $5,000 to California-based nonprofits, as well as other organizations who work with fiscal sponsors.

 The Alliance for California Traditional Arts (ACTA) Apprenticeship Program encourages the continuity of the state’s traditional arts and cultures by contracting master artists to offer intensive, one-on-one training to qualified apprentices.
-Each $3,000 contract will support a period of concentrated learning for apprentices who have shown a commitment to and a talent for a specific folk & traditional art form or practice.
+Each $3,000 contract will support a period of concentrated learning for apprentices demonstrate a committed engagement with and talent for a specific folk & traditional art form or practice.

-Beginning in 2008 with the generous support from the The William & Flora Hewlett Foundation and the San Francisco Arts Commission, our Roundtable Series was designed to strengthen intercultural traditional arts networks and leadership, and to offer opportunities for traditional and tradition-based artists and arts advocates to learn from one another through intimate discussion, technical assistance, networking, and sharing community-based arts and culture.
+Beginning in 2008, our Roundtable Series was designed to strengthen intercultural traditional arts networks and to offer opportunities for traditional and tradition-based artists and arts advocates to learn from one another through intimate discussion, technical assistance, networking, and sharing community-based arts and culture.